Tōshō Daimos: Baam Empire

 A Baam scientist and also a close friend of Richter.
 Originally under the orders of Olban to replace Richter in the invasion of Earth, Aizam instead turned to Richter and became his trusted advisor.
 He hides a fatal sickness, but overworks himself.
 It is because of his inventions that Daimos was forced to undergo several upgrades.
 Aizam is killed in battle against Kazuya, declaring that he could not ask for more than a warrior's death in the battlefield.
-He is known as "Aizard" in the Philippines.